Kathi excelled at teaching writing and natural sciences as a classroom teacher. Today, she combines her research, knowledge and photography!

-The beautiful needle-bearing pines are classified as conifers, sometimes referred to as evergreens, partly because they remain green throughout four seasons of the year.
-They are related to several other needle-bearing trees, including the firs, hemlocks, spruces, cedars and a few others that share many of the same attributes, which I will be focusing on in a follow up article.
+The beautiful needle-bearing pines are classified as conifers, sometimes referred to as evergreens, basically since they remain green throughout four seasons of the year.
+They are related to several other needle-bearing trees, including the firs, hemlocks, spruces, cedars and a few others that share many of the same attributes.
+I focus on them in several follow up articles.
 Michigan shares many conifer trees with other Great Lake states and Canada, as well as the North Eastern and Central American regions of the United States.

 1. Jack Pine Tree (Pinus banksiana)

 (See U.S. and Canada location map).
 Michigan native Jack Pines occur in the hottest driest landscapes preferring well-drained sandy or rocky soils, needing full sun.
 No wonder they can be found along the sand dunes of Lake Michigan where I located a dense grove of them.

-JACK PINE CONES are this tree's most identifiable feature measuring about 2 inches (5 cm) long being the only pine species with cones curved at the tip of closed cones.
-Jack Pine cones are typically glued shut protecting the seeds inside requiring fire or temperatures of 120 degrees in order to open up.
-In Southwest Michigan's preserved Saugatuck Harbor Natural Area along a low sand dune valley where temperatures are steaming hot during the summer months, I noticed the cones were almost all opened up on the Jack Pine trees.
-I was also curious how there were a ton of them on every tree and later discovered they stay on the tree 10 to 20 years.
-I tried to pull one off and was surprised by how much strength it took before it let go.
+Jack Pine tree seed cones are one of this tree's most identifiable features measuring about 2 inches (5 cm) long and being the only pine tree species with cones curved at the tip of closed cones.
+Jack Pine cones are typically glued shut protecting the seeds inside requiring fire or temperatures of 120 degrees in order to open up and release the seeds.
+In Southwest Michigan's preserved Saugatuck Harbor Natural Area along a low sand dune valley where temperatures are steaming hot during the summer months, I noticed the cones on the Jack Pine trees were almost all opened up.

-JACK PINE BARK has gray rectangular flakes, is colored reddish brown underneath turning darker brown on older trees..
+Jack Pine tree bark exhibits thin gray rectangular flakes, is colored reddish brown underneath turning darker brown on older trees..

 2. Scots (Scotch) Pine Tree (Pinus sylvestris)

 - This evergreen is known for its tolerance of poor soils that may be sandy, rocky, or of heavy clay and also tolerates shade and drought.
 My forested property was a Scots Pine Christmas tree farm a generation ago, so I can personally vouch for these conditions.

 3. Red Pine Tree (Pinus resinosa)

 - (See location map).
 Red Pines are shade intolerant, but tolerant of windy locations thriving best in well drained sandy or gravely soil along mountains, hillsides or deserted plains.